 Q: Why are humans burning so much fossil carbon?

-A: We use the energy from fossil carbon to power machines, manufacture things, other industrial activities, the heating and cooling of buildings, transportation and the generation of electricity.
+A: We use the heat energy from fossil carbon to power machines, for manufacturing and other industrial activities, the heating and cooling of buildings, transportation and the generation of electricity.

 Q: Are disturbances from heating in the Troposphere causing weather changes?

 A: Yes.
-Most noticeable are the changes to atmospheric currents known as Jet Streams.
-These exist near the poles and in the tropics.
-They are located in the upper Troposphere and move at speeds of up to 160 kilometres (100 miles) per hour.
-These Jet Streams are becoming distorted from atmospheric heating and are contributing to increased severe weather events.
+Most noticeable are the changes to atmospheric currents known as the Jet Stream.
+These exist in both the northern and southern hemispheres and on average range between 40 and 60 degrees latitude.
+A subtropical Jet Stream between 15 and 30 degrees latitude exists as well.
+Jet Streams circle the Earth in the upper Troposphere moving at speeds of up to 160 kilometres (100 miles) per hour.
+As the atmosphere absorbs more CO2 and other greenhouse gasses, its warming is causing these Jet Streams flows to distort, increasing their latitudinal range.
+These distortions are contributing to increasing severe weather events.

 Q: Is warming of the lower Troposphere causing more drought?